logo

 Once you’ve completed and edited your essay, why not ask a friend or family member to read through and sense-check it.
 It’s worth asking someone outside of your class to read through, so not to give them any ideas for their own ideas!
 They’ll help you to identify any sections that don’t make sense, may need improvements, or have incorrect grammar or spelling.

-Peer reviews can be daunting; your writing is a product that you’ve created all on your own, and it can be nerve-wracking for someone else to criticise your work.
+Peer reviews can be daunting; your writing is a product that you’ve created all on your own, and it can be nerve-wracking for someone else to criticize your work.
 But remember that all criticism is there to help make your writing better and hopefully earn you more marks.
 It can only benefit your essay!

-10. Keep a note of your ideas
+10. Keep a Note of Your Ideas

 All great writers keep a notebook by their side, ready to jot down any ideas that they may think of or learn about.
 This is a great thing to do with essay writing too – you’ll be surprised how many ideas may pop into your mind randomly, such as when you’re out and about shopping, or on your commute to class – and they could be your best ideas yet!